WVU-CS330-2024-08-Group04/Inferno/.vscode/src/src/README.md

 ### Welcome.js
 - The welcome page component, displayed to new or unauthenticated users and prompst them to login, create an account, or go to the map page

+## Components
+### mapComponentt.js
+- Contains components/helper logic related to the map's functionality

+### accountSetting.js
+- Component for user account settings

+### reportWebVitals.js
+- Tool for measuring and reporting performance metrics

+## Styles
+### App.css
+- Defines the visual styling for the application, including layout, colors, fonts, and responsive design

+### Map.css
+- Styles specific to the map view

+### accountSettings.css
+- Styles specific to the account settings component